mikerockett/vue-routisan/README.md

 ### Setting the view resolver

-A view resolver is a callback function that should return a Vue component.
-Setting this allows the `view()` method to automatically require components for your routes.
-This saves you from having repetitive `import`s and `require`s in the file where you define your routes.
+The view resolver allows the `view()` method to automatically require components for your routes.
+This saves you from having repetitive `import`s and `require`s when defining routes.

 ```js
 import Route from 'vue-routisan';